-Despite the fact that driving drunk kills people and causes large amounts of financial damage, thousands of people all over California continue to get behind the wheel after drinking.
-Although taxi companies and ride-sharing apps now make it easier for individuals to get from bars and restaurants to their homes, drunk driving remains a problem.
+Driving drunk kills people and causes large amounts of financial damage.
+However, thousands of people all over California continue to get behind the wheel after drinking.
+Taxi companies and ride-sharing apps now make it easier for individuals to get from bars and restaurants to their homes, yet drunk driving remains a serious problem.

 How Big is the Problem?